Who we are

 .
 Board Approved Supervisor of Psychology Registrars, Australian Health Practitioner Regulation Agency

 Cloudberry Clinic was established by Dr Wendy Roncolato in 2014 as the Principal Clinical Psychologist with over 25 years’ expertise specialising in women’s health and wellbeing.
 Wendy attained the highest qualifications in the field of Clinical Psychology and has a wealth of experience gained from working intensively with a wide range of clientele since graduating in 1999.
+She has enjoyed supervising new and emerging psychologists internally and externally for the past 10 years with involvement across a variety of university field and registrar programs including: ACU, UOW, MQ, CSU, CMI, UTS, UNSW.

-Her previous experience includes work at:
+Her previous clinincal experience includes work at:

 • Royal Hospital for Women preparation for parenting, stress management, preventing and treating antenatal depression and anxiety;